appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <dd>

-Specify [supported actions](/reference/appsmith-framework/widget-actions) to be executed when the height of the table is changed.
+Sets the [actions](/reference/appsmith-framework/widget-actions) to be executed when the height of the table is changed.
 This event is typically triggered by developers working on the app and not by end users.
 It can be useful, for example, to dynamically set a limit in your query based on the new table height.

 </dd>